First points of entry and non-first points of entry for aircraft

 This ensures that aircraft enter Australia at a location that has appropriate facilities and personnel to manage the biosecurity risks to an acceptable level.

-Every international aircraft is legally required to provide pre-arrival reporting (s193 of the Act).
+Every international aircraft is legally required to provide a pre-arrival report (s193 of the Act).
+For further information about meeting these requirements, refer to the Guidelines for Airlines and Aircraft Operators arriving in Australia.

 FPOE for aircraft

-Aircraft operators must contact the department if planning to land or unload goods at FPOE airports to ensure that biosecurity services can be appropriately provided and managed.
-Email Arrivals.
+Aircraft operators must contact the department if planning to land or unload goods at certain FPOE airports to ensure that biosecurity services can be appropriately provided.

-Additional permission may also be required to land at these locations from the Australian Government’s National Passenger Processing Committee (NPPC), Department of Home Affairs.
+- Additional permission may also be required to land at some locations from the Australian Government’s National Passenger Processing Committee (NPPC).

 General entry requirements